OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/screener/historical.md

 ---
 title: historical
-description: 'This webpage provides comprehensive documentation about the ''historical'' feature of OpenBB''s application: OpenBBTerminal.
+description: "'This webpage provides comprehensive documentation about the ''historical''" feature of OpenBB''s application: OpenBBTerminal.
 Users can view and access python codes, parameters, returning values for two main functionalities: viewing historical price of stocks and creating a chart for those stocks.'